 In early October 1920 Waterfield met the heads of the Irish departments to discuss the difficulties that the Whitley reorganisation posed and to set out some general principles.
 It was an opportunity for the departmental heads to put to him some of the difficulties they had encountered.
-A Treasury directive had instructed all departments to appoint an Establishments officer to deal with all staff matters.
-These establishment officers formed the official side of the departmental councils.
+A Treasury directive had instructed all departments to appoint an establishments officer to deal with all staff matters.
+These officers formed the official side of the departmental councils.
 Waterfield, however, dealt with the departmental heads only.
-This protected him from the rough and tumble of negotiation but ensured control of the process.72 reasonable prospect of promotion.
-This proportion was 1:6 for higher to lower clerical and the number of lower executive to equal the number of higher and other executive posts above that rank.
+This protected him from the rough-and-tumble of negotiation but ensured control of the process.155

+At this point Waterfield was attempting to board a moving train as several of the Irish departments had already begun negotiations with Whitehall.
+The staff side on the Whitley Councils interpreted the reorganisation report as setting out a proportion of higher and lower classes and grades in each department such as would offer a reasonable prospect of promotion.
 This was not an unreasonable interpretation, but the Whitehall view was that such a proportion represented an ideal, rather than a hard and fast rule.
-It did not follow for instance that all departments would have an administrative class; they might have to be satisfied with an executive class as the highest the department could aspire to.
+It did not follow for instance that all departments must have an administrative class, they might have to be satisfied with an executive class as the highest the department could aspire to.
 This immediately created the suspicion that the only department that would actually have an administrative class would be the Treasury.
-The question also arose whether an exceptional civil servant of a clerical class might be promoted to a higher executive class in another department, or were these reserved to the clerical officers of that department.73
+The question also arose whether an exceptional civil servant of a clerical class might be promoted to a higher executive class in another department, or were these reserved for the clerical officers of that department.
+156